electricimp/DarkSky/README.md

 # DarkSky 2.0.0 #

-**The Dark Sky serive is no longer available, and so this library is no longer supported**
+**The Dark Sky service is no longer available, and so this library is no longer supported**

 This class provides access to the Dark Sky API provided by [Dark Sky](https://darksky.net/).